Modern Katana Use: From Martial Arts to Collectible Art

 Children learning sword techniques with bokken in a sunlit dojo

-Modern Japanese martial arts have kept the katana alive.
+Modern Japanese martial arts have kept the katana alive and thriving.
 In dojos across the world, students learn how to draw, swing, and respect the sword.
-Here are some of the main disciplines using the katana:
+Here are some of the main disciplines using the katana in 2025:

 Iaido: The Art of Drawing the Sword

-Iaido focuses on smooth, controlled movements.
+Iaido focuses on smooth, controlled movements that emphasize mental discipline alongside physical technique.
 Practitioners often use iaito, which are unsharpened katanas made of metal.
-These allow safe practice while maintaining realism.
+These allow safe practice while maintaining the authentic weight and balance of a real sword.

 Kenjutsu: The Traditional Way of the Sword

-Kenjutsu is older and more combative.
-It's the samurai’s original sword style.
-Some advanced practitioners use live blades (shinken) for cutting practice on straw mats, known as tameshigiri.
+Kenjutsu is the older and more combative art, representing the samurai's original sword techniques.
+Advanced practitioners use live blades (shinken) for cutting practice on straw mats, known as tameshigiri, which tests both the sword's quality and the practitioner's skill.

 Kendo: Sport with Bamboo Swords

-In kendo, fighters wear armor and use bamboo swords called shinai.
-While not real katanas, the movements and mindset come from sword tradition.
+In kendo, fighters wear protective armor and use bamboo swords called shinai.
+While not real katanas, the movements, timing, and samurai mindset are deeply rooted in traditional sword combat.

 See our hand-forged martial arts katanas